shamshasan0/CPU-Simulator/README.md

 3) Once this is downloaded, navigate into the /Program folder of the project using your IDE terminal.

+4) Run the dotnet build command.
+This should generate all the .NET files needed.

-4) Now, run the dotnet run command.
-You'll then see the output of the Python Scripts in your IDE.
+5) Now run the dotnet run command.
+This will execute the Program.cs file, and you'll be able to see the output of the Python Scripts in your IDE.